Code-Switching without Switching: Language Agnostic End-to-End Speech Translation: Experiments and Results

 \subsection{Limitations}

-We reviewed test examples of intra-sentential CS in German speech (containing word in English) qualitatively, but could not see any improvement of LAST compared to the ASR model.
+We reviewed test examples of intra-sentential CS in German speech (containing English words) qualitatively, but could not see any improvement of the LAST model compared to the ASR model.
+An explanation could be that neither the LAST model nor the ASR model have seen intra-sentential CS during training.
 Further research in this area is required.